pongr/greymatter/README.md

 ## ActorSystemMailet

 Grey Matter also provides a more convenient ActorSystemMailet trait.
-It creates an ActorSystem on mailet initialization and then defers to a subclass to create an ActorRef to send all Mail to.
-The implementing class may create a chain of actors as complex as needed, as long as it provides a single ActorRef for all Mail to enter.
+It creates an ActorSystem on mailet initialization and then defers to a subclass to create an ActorRef to send all mail messages to.
+The implementing class may create a chain of actors as complex as needed, as long as it provides a single ActorRef for all mail messages to enter.

 ## Integrating Mailets into James

 TODO describe mailetcontainer.xml config...

+## Config and Settings

+TODO describe how to include an Akka application.conf file in James conf dir, and use it in a Settings object.

 ## Example